rafaumeu/xadrez-c/readme.md

 ## 📖 About

-This project simulates the movement of chess pieces (Rook, Bishop, Queen, and Knight) using different loop structures in C. Each piece demonstrates a specific type of movement using a different loop structure:
+This project simulates the movement of chess pieces (Rook, Bishop, Queen, and Knight) using different loop structures and recursion in C. The project has two challenge levels:

+### Basic Level

+Each piece demonstrates a specific type of movement using a different loop structure:

 - **Rook**: Uses `for` loop to move 5 squares to the right
 - **Bishop**: Uses `while` loop to move 5 squares diagonally (up and right)
 - **Queen**: Uses `do-while` loop to move 8 squares to the left
 - **Knight**: Uses nested loops (`for` and `while`) to move in an "L" shape (2 squares down, 1 square left)

+### Master Level

+Advanced implementations using recursion and complex loops:

+- **Rook**: Uses recursion to move 5 squares to the right
+- **Bishop**: Implemented with both recursion and nested loops for diagonal movement
+- **Queen**: Uses recursion to move 8 squares to the left
+- **Knight**: Uses complex nested loops with multiple conditions to move in an "L" shape (2 squares up, 1 square right)

 ## 🚀 Features

 - Simulates four different chess pieces movements
 - Implements various loop structures including nested loops
+- Demonstrates recursive implementations of movement patterns
 - Console-based visualization of movements
 - Clean and documented code